john4web/blog/content/posts/liskov-substitution-principle.md

 A fundamental Rule in OOP states: _**"Favor composition over inheritance!"**_

 So maybe in the next situation where you think about using inheritance to solve a problem, you should ask yourself the question: “How could I solve the problem by using composition?”.
-I would argue most of the time composition would lead to a better solution than inheritance.
+I would argue that most of the time composition would lead to a better solution than inheritance.
 I would even go one step further: Ideally, inheritance should not be used anywhere in your code.
 Now you might be wondering: what was the point of this article then if inheritance shouldn't be used anyway?
 Well, unfortunately, inheritance is still used very often.
 In Java, for example, it is a fundamental concept on which the entire language is built on.

 While programming you should ask yourself the questions: